Should we be promoting handwashing at different times during infectious disease outbreaks?

 In reality we know that most people wash their hands for less than 10 seconds.
 These findings come from studies conducted in high income settings where soap and piped water are readily available (study 1, study 2, study 3), so in water scarce areas or low and middle income countries it may be much less.

-During the COVID-19 pandemic, the most common guideline adopted by national governments has been handwashing for at least 20 seconds.
-However, the evidence to support this recommendation remains weak.
-In particular there are no studies showing how long it takes to kill or remove SARS-CoV-2 from hands as these would be dangerous to undertake.
-Studies on other pathogens indicate that hands will become cleaner the longer they are washed, however the process will reach a point of diminishing returns (where lots of effort is required for fairly minimal additional pathogen removal).
+Studies on pathogens indicate that hands will become cleaner the longer they are washed, however, the process will reach a point of diminishing returns (where lots of effort is required for fairly minimal additional pathogen removal).
 The table below shows typical reductions of common pathogens according to different durations of handwashing.
+Evidence suggests that washing hands for 15-30 seconds is effective at removing germs; hence, most global and national guidelines state that hands should be washed for 20 seconds, with an additional 20-30 seconds for drying.

-Overall, it's important to promote handwashing frequently to reduce COVID-19 transmission and the transmission of other pathogens.
+Overall, it's important to promote handwashing frequently to reduce the transmission of pathogens.
 Recommending long durations of soap lathering may make it a less feasible behaviour in areas with water or soap scarcity, so the recommendation is to target a duration that is feasible given your context.
-This, in addition to frequent handwashing, will contribute to preventing the spread of COVID-19.
+This, in addition to frequent handwashing, will contribute to preventing the spread of infectious diseases.
 When communicating about thoroughly washing hands, try to avoid making it overly complex as people may struggle to digest and apply this information, as demonstrated in this study in Bangladesh.

 Below is a guide from the WHO on handwashing in health care facilities.
 Although it is aimed towards health care workers, it demonstrates different handwashing techniques used to ensure the entire hand surface is covered during handwashing.